inmindos/thinking-flaws/Money illusion.md

     "cbias-math-simplification"
   ]
 source: "https://en.wikipedia.org/wiki/Money_illusion"
+excerpt: "People mistake the face value of money(the amount of money) with the real value(what it can buy)."
 ---

 People mistake the face value of money(the amount of money) with the real value(what it can buy).